Neutral Pion Photoproduction in a Regge Model: Predictions

 \section{Predictions}

 We give predictions of the model at various beam energies in Fig.~\ref{fig:clas}.
 The energy range $E_\gamma=3-6$ GeV corresponds to the recent CLAS measurement~\cite{CLAS}.
 We also give a prediction for higher energy $E_\gamma = 9$ GeV relevant for the forthcoming measurements at GlueX.
 We show the differential cross section both as a function of momentum transfer and the $s$-channel scattering angle in the range $|t| < 3 $ GeV$^2$.
 In the description of the model we repeatedly emphasized the role of zeros in Regge pole residues, {\it cf.} Eq.~\eqref{eq:Regge}.
 These correspond to nonsense points, with $\alpha$ equal to non-positive integer.
 The first zero appears in the vector trajectory, at $\alpha_V = 0$, and is well established empirically, seen as a dip in the differential cross section at $t\sim-0.5$ GeV$^2$.

 At larger $|t|$, zeros corresponding to lower integer values of Regge trajectories should become visible.
-For the vector trajectory, $\alpha_V(t)=-2$ corresponds to $t\sim -2.2$ GeV$^2$ and zero of the cut, $\alpha_c(t)=0$ arises at $t\sim-2.8$~GeV$^2$.
-We therefore expect the differential cross section to dip in this region of momentum transfer.
-Indeed for energies below $E_\gamma=6$ GeV, the dip appears, {\it cf.} Fig.~\ref{fig:clas}, and is energy dependent, which would be expected from the interference of the pole and the cut amplitude.
+For the vector trajectory, $\alpha_V(t)=-2$ corresponds to $t\sim -1.9$ GeV$^2$ and zero of the cut, $\alpha_c(t)=0$ arises at $t\sim-2.75$~GeV$^2$.
+Since the cut dominates over the pole for large momentum transfers we expect the differential cross section to dip in this region of momentum transfer.
+Indeed for energies above $E_\gamma=4$ GeV, the dip appears, {\it cf.} Fig.~\ref{fig:clas}, around $t\sim-2.75$~GeV$^2$.
 There are however only a few data points at large $|t|$ to make a detailed comparison wit the model.
 The second minimum in the differential cross section can therefore be used to discriminate between various models for the subleading Regge contributions interfering with the dominant vector pole.
 In the energy range $E_\gamma=4-5.5$ GeV, the second dip should arise at angle $\theta\sim 60^\circ-80^\circ$, and should be visible in the CLAS data~\cite{CLAS}.